Is Multi-Level Marketing A Scam?

 The Bottom Line

-The bottom line is M.L.M. is not a scam.
+The bottom line is M.L.M. is not a scam but as with other business ventures, you must be very careful and do your research.
 Many people who try this type of business will fail.
 It could be because of faulty or inferior products, a large quantity of product to buy monthly, or the company goes out of business.
 The biggest reason people fail though is themselves.
 They believe they will become a billionaire and travel the world within 6 months.
 When this does not happen they quit.
 They also think it will happen with no work done on their part.
 Make sure you research the company you will join.